achus-ui/eventmanagement/README.md

 # eventmanagement
 First Test Project for SkipLoop

+Prerequisite for this project to get run in your local machine is Node Js and NPM should be available in your machine!

 This is an Angular 4 Project running on angular-cli.
 TO run this project first of all you have install angular-cli globally to your machine.

 Command to install angular-cli globally on your machine is;